Select a topic to jump to that section:

 Sending scores to colleges

-- Scores are sent to 4 colleges based on the student’s completion of that section of their answer document prior to testing.
+- Scores are sent to 4 colleges based on the student’s completion of that section of their MyACT account within two days of testing.

 - If students want to send scores to more than four colleges, they can logon to MyACT.org and use their ACT ID (found on their paper score report) to create a web account (unless they have already created one from previous participation in a national ACT test date).